99robots/wpsite-content-resharer/readme.txt

 = Features: =
 The FREE version includes the following features:

-- Post to 1 Twitter account - Get the PRO version to post to multiple accounts as well as Facebook, Google+, etc.
+- Post to 1 Twitter account - Get the PRO version to post to multiple accounts as well as Facebook and LinkedIn
 - Post new or existing content - All your content is eligible to be reshared automatically.
 - Custom post schedule - you can determine the interval frequency to tweet.
 - Share with Images (i.e., featured image) - get more visibility on Twitter by posting with images.